chris-wood/base-drafts/draft-ietf-quic-tls.md

   Where packets might be larger than 2^14 bytes in length, smaller limits might be needed.

-Any TLS cipher suite that is specified for use with QUIC MUST define per-key and per-connection limits on the use of the associated AEAD function that preserves margins for confidentiality and integrity.
+Any TLS cipher suite that is specified for use with QUIC MUST define per-connection limits on the use of the associated AEAD function that preserves margins for confidentiality and integrity.
 That is, limits MUST be specified for the number of packets that can be authenticated and for the number packets that can fail authentication.
 Providing a reference to any